 Pull request review

-Copy the following fields from GitHub and paste them into their respective fields in the Manual app creation page in Jira:
+Copy the App ID and Client ID fields and paste them into their fields in Jira.

-Select Generate a new client secret in GitHub, wait for the page to refresh, and then copy and paste this into the GitHub client secret field in Jira.
+Select Generate a new client secret, wait for the page to refresh, and then copy and paste it into the GitHub client secret field in Jira.

-Select Generate a private key in GitHub to generate and automatically download a pem file.
-Upload this file to the Private key field in Jira.
+Select Generate a private key to download a pem file.
+Upload the file to the Private key field in Jira.